yzernik/guides/ubuntu/thundroid_full.md

 [![Bitcoin Core directory selection](https://github.com/Stadicus/guides/raw/master/raspibolt/images/10_bitcoinqt_directory.png)](https://github.com/Stadicus/guides/blob/master/raspibolt/images/10_bitcoinqt_directory.png)

 Bitcoin Core opens and starts immediately syncing the blockchain.
 Now, we need to set one **very important** additional setting in the  “bitcoin.conf” file.
-If not set, the the whole blockchain will be useless and needs to be revalidated!
+If not set, the the whole blockchain will be useless and needs to be re-validated!
 Using the menu, open `Settings` / `Options` and click the button `Open Configuration File`.
 Enter the following line:

 ```
 txindex=1